Unity of Tampa started with…

 The University of Tampa was also expanding and interested in purchasing the North B Street property.
 In addition, there was an insurance payoff on the fire.
 These funds, together with those in the building fund started by Ruby Wagner in 1946, were available for purchasing a new property.
 Still, it took over a year to find the “right and perfect place.”

-In the meantime, the First Unity Society was “homeless.”
-Their offices moved to small quarters on Grand Central Ave in Hyde Park and services were held in various borrowed and rented spaces including the Tampa Preparatory School auditorium and the First Seventh Day Adventist Church in Forrest Hills.
+In the meantime, the First Unity Society was without a permanent location.
+Their offices moved to small quarters on Grand Central Ave in Hyde Park, and services were held in various donated and rented spaces including the Tampa Preparatory School auditorium and the First Seventh Day Adventist Church in Forrest Hills.

 A Site Selection Committee was diligently hunting, but it was a congregant who happened upon the ideal location.
 While visiting a friend in South Tampa, long time member Eve Menendez learned that the Seventh Day Adventist Church at the corner of Lincoln Street and Horatio Ave had recently been put up for sale.
 She passed this information onto Ross Goodman.

 All the pieces fell into place: location, financing, features.
 The property was purchased.
 A new era was beginning for the study group that Ruby Wagner had founded back in 1928.
 The newly empowered Board of Trustees decided that along with a change of location, a change of business practice was needed.
-The First Unity Society was in need of catching up with the times.
+The First Unity Society needed to catch up with the times.
 During Ruby’s tenure, she had handled not only the spiritual aspects of the ministry, but the financial ones as well.
 The Board felt that modern times called for modern accounting practices.
-Among other changes, the First Unity Society was reincorporated as Tampa Unity.
+Among other changes, the First Unity Society was re-incorporated as Tampa Unity.
 Budgets were created and financial statements made available to members.

-Tampa Unity continued to grow and prosper at its new location.
+During the 1980’s, Tampa Unity continued to grow and prosper at the Horatio St. location.
 The facilities were expanded to include a youth education wing.
 More classrooms were added in the 1990’s along with a new courtyard and landscape design.

 An Ending and a Beginning